-Table 52.
-VMware vCenter Observer job parameters (continued) Parameter Action Details vCenter password Enter the password to authenticate with.
+Table 51.
+VMware vCenter Observer job parameters Parameter Action Details Unique ID Enter a unique name for the job.
+Required vCenter password Enter the password to authenticate with.
 Required.
 Must be encrypted. vCenter API URL Specify the API URL of the VMware vCenter endpoint (including port and version).
 Required.
 Usually in the following format: https://[hostname or IP address]/rest HTTPS trustStore file name Specify the trustStore file name.
+For both on-prem and OCP , provide the JKS name, and the observer will then create the JKS file accordingly. trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
 Required.
-The supported format is JKS and the file is relative to \$ASM_HOME/security trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
-Required.
 Data center name Specify the data center in which the VMware vCenter instance runs.
 Required.
 If more than one, list them (comma-separated). vCenter username Specify the username to connect as, or listen to.
+Required

-Required vCenter certificate Specify a certificate by name to load into the trustStore.
-Optional for on-prem.
-If used, must be in the /opt/ibm/netcool/asm/security directory.
-Required for OCP.
-Use the instructions in the following topic to obtain the authentication certificate using OpenSSL and store them as secrets: "Defining observer security" on page 101 Certificate validation Choose whether SSL validation is on or off.
+Table 51.
+VMware vCenter Observer job parameters (continued) Parameter Action Details vCenter certificate Specify a certificate by name to load into the trustStore.
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99 Certificate validation Choose whether SSL validation is on or off.
 Turning SSL validation off will use HTTPS without host verification.
 Optional Connection and read timeout Enter the time at which the connection and read actions time out.
 Optional.
 Must be a value greater than 0 (zero), and the default is 5000 (5 seconds). vCenter host's name regex to discover Specify an exact match or a regular expression match for a host's name in order to discover all its virtual machines.
 Optional Connection retry times Set the connection retry times.
 Optional.
 The default value is 5.
 Retry after delay (milliseconds) Set the time delay before trying to reconnect (in milliseconds).
 Optional.
 The default value is 1000.
 Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional